 SHERPA / RoMEO is a unique database that helps you know what rights specific journals will allow you as author to retain!

-Just search your journal by name in SHERPA / RoMEO.
+Just search your journal by name or ISSN in SHERPA / RoMEO.
 You'll quickly see if you can retain copyright, and which version(s) of your work (pre-print, post-print, publisher's version) you can post ("self-archive") and where, plus any special conditions you'll need to follow.